fergsmyth/spring-samurai/README.md

 - Arena and menu music
 - Sound fx to add/replace: roll; death; charged attack signal; grunts
 - Bug: Select bow with no arrow, and then roll - results in charge attack - DONE
+- Bug: Enemies can roll out of map through gates in arena.
+Add walls to block this.